neumino/neumino.github.io/movies.md

-### First Reformed
+### Royally Ever After
-*Released on 2018-05-18, vote average 8.7*
+*Released on 2018-05-19, vote average 8*

-A pastor of a small church in upstate New York starts to spiral out of control after a soul-shaking encounter with an unstable environmental activist and his pregnant wife.
+Sara&#39;s dream of finding the perfect mate is realized when boyfriend Daniel proposes marriage, but there is one tiny hitch.
+It turns out he is the real-life prince of a small European monarchy, and his marriage requires the approval of his royal parents.
+Commoner Sara will have to do more than simply impress the in-laws-to-be.
+If she wants to become Daniel’s wife, she’ll have to prove she’s got all the makings of an honest-to-goodness princess.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/EC0TIg0wPhw?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Harry &amp; Meghan: A Royal Romance
-*Released on 2018-05-13, vote average 7*

-Examine the history of Prince Harry and Meghan Markle from the moment they met after being set up by friends, through their initial courtship when they were able to keep their romance under wraps, and ultimately the intense global media attention surrounding their relationship and Meghan’s life as a divorced American actress.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/t1v0BgiYgHE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Dwjzc-cx8vo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>